sjbennett123/polarlarp/content/current_writeups/return_of_the_planeswalker/roles/adair.md

 tactics: Try to get as many people captured and bitten as you can.
 You have no interest in killing them.
 Just biting them and letting Vampiric Infection take its course slowly.

-costuming:
+costume:
   - Cloak/Hood
   - Travelers Clothing
   - 1h Weapon
   - Shield
   - Spell Packets
+Immunities: Immune to Fire, Life, Chaos and Stone attacks.
+Rip from Bind/Confine/Web
+Weapons: Longsword/shield
+Damage: 20 Magic (Chaos/Fire/Life/Stone)
+Killing_Blow: Yes
+Magic: Earth 20b lock up to ninth level, 100 levels formal, All Magic Deliverance
+Packet_Delivered_Attacks: x10 20 Elemental Chaos, x10 20 Elemental Fire, x10 Elemental Life, x10 20 Elemental Stone
+Weaknesses: Double Damage from Death,Ice, Lightning,Order (Can only be killed if receiving a Killing Blow from each of these Elements)
 ---

-**Immunities:** Immune to Fire, Life, Chaos and Stone attacks.
-Rip from Bind/Confine/Web **Weapons:** Longsword/shield
-**Damage:** 20 Magic (Chaos/Fire/Life/Stone)
-**Killing Blow Active:** Yes
-**Magic:** Earth 20block up to ninth level, 100 levels formal, All Magic Deliverance **Packet Delivered Attacks:** x10 20 Elemental Chaos, x10 20 Elemental Fire, x10 Elemental Life, x10 20 Elemental Stone **Weaknesses:** Double Damage from Death,Ice, Lightning,Order (Can only be killed if receiving a Killing Blow from each of these Elements)